How do I report a suspicious email?

 The university does not provide antimalware for unsupported machines.

 For more information on malware please refer to:

 Where can I find the Information Security Policy?

-The Information Security Policy and Computing Regulations can both be accessed from the Information Security webpages:
+The Information Security Policy and Computing Acceptable Use Policy can both be accessed from the Information Security webpages: